This vegan Iowa round-up features plant-based options from across the state: Des Moines, the Quad Cities, Iowa City, and more.

 Olive Tree Cafe

-Whenever we go to the Quad Cities, I like to pick up a container of the baba ganoush from Olive Tree Cafe, even if we don’t get lunch or dinner there.
-Instead of being completely smooth, it has chunks of eggplant in it and the mild, smoky flavor I crave.
+Before I started making my own air fryer eggplant dip at home, whenever I’d go to the Quad Cities, I’d pick up a container of the baba ganoush from Olive Tree Cafe.
+It has chunks of eggplant in it and the mild, smoky flavor I crave.

 The last time we were there, I got the overflowing falafel bowl (above), which was packed with rice, salad, hummus, and baba ganoush.
 It usually comes with dairy-based cheese, and so I asked them to leave it off.